 Free Daily Headlines

-Drives in the state Legislature to partially deregulate the state’s home-construction sector and reduce local control of residential development are running into some roadblocks.
+Drives in the state Legislature to reduce local control over higher density residential development and allow "granny flats" in all residential zones are running into some roadblocks.
 It remains to be seen if they’re temporary.

 Rep. Mark Brody, R-Union, conceded Wednesday that House Bill 765, the omnibus measure that would set residential-zone density minimums across the state, wouldn’t make it through the chamber before crossover.